Beef Goulash

 Serving Size, Ingredients and Equipment:

 This dish is great for coming home on a winter's night and reading a book while your goulash slowly cooks.
 The liquid from the beef and onions releases to make a delicious gravy.
 Put a bit of it on some patotoes or rice and you're set for a comfortable meal.
 You can use a cheap cut of beef for this and it will still come out tender.
-If the goulash gets too think, add some water.
+If the goulash gets too thick, add some water.

 For 4 portions: